The “Black Dutch” of Appalachia

 Sinti in 1930s Germany before Nazi murder of the Romani people began

-There can be no doubt that many of these people followed the same path south into the Shenandoah Valley as other Germans, along with displaced indigenous peoples, English, Welsh, and Ulster people.
+There can be no doubt that many of these people followed the same path south into the Shenandoah Valley as other Germans (and German Jews) who were migrating alongside the many settler/colonizers of English, Scottish, Irish, Welsh, Dutch, and Swedish background.

-There can also be little doubt that many of the aforementioned runaways – the poorest members of the underclasses – took indigenous or mixed-ethnic partners as they moved along and beyond the frontier of European settlement.
+There can also be little doubt that many of the aforementioned runaways and Hessian deserters – the poorest members of the underclasses – took indigenous or mixed-ethnic partners as they moved along and beyond the frontier of European settlement.

-While the German-speaking populations of Switzerland, Austria, and Germany have always had a small percentage of relatively dark-complected people (just like most European populations), the sheer number of such people among 18th century German speakers in America strongly suggests the likelihood of other influences on their appearance – Jewish, Sinti, indigenous American, or African-American, among many others.
+While the German-speaking populations of Switzerland, Austria, and Germany have always had a small percentage of relatively dark-complected people (just like most European populations), the sheer number of such people among 18th century German speakers in rural America strongly suggests the likelihood of non-European – Jewish, Sinti, indigenous American, or African-American – admixture explaining their “dark” or “exotic” appearance.

-These are part of the people often called “Black Dutch” among Southern Appalachians, and their surnames – Kiser, Rhinehart (Reinhardt), Justice, Renner, et al – often survive alongside the people called Melungeons.
+These German “undesirables” are part of the people often called “Black Dutch” among Southern Appalachians, and their surnames – Kiser, Rhinehart (Reinhardt), Justice, Renner, Deal (Diehl), Koontz (Kuntz), Conatser (Knetzer, Knörtzer) et al – endure to this day, closely alongside the multi-ethnic people of Appalachia known as “Melungeons“.

 Leave a Reply